University of Toronto Profile

 First-Entry Programs (Undergraduate)

-The Faculty of Arts and Science (St. George Campus) offers a variety of programs leading to bachelor’s degrees in arts, science, and commerce.
-Programs you can take include Aboriginal Studies, Book and Media Studies, Economics, History, and Physics.
+The Faculty of Arts and Science (St. George Campus) offers a variety of programs leading to bachelor’s degrees in arts, science and commerce.
+Programs you can take include Indigenous Studies, Book and Media Studies, Economics, History and Physics.

-University of Toronto Scarborough (UTSC) offers a range of arts and science programs leading to bachelor’s degrees in arts, science, and business administration.
+The University of Toronto Scarborough (UTSC) offers a range of arts and science programs leading to bachelor’s degrees in arts, science and business administration.
 UTSC is also home to U of T’s Co-Op Program.
 Other programs of study include Health Studies, Arts Management, Entrepreneurship and Management.

-The Faculty of Music has established itself as an arts leader in Canada by combining a wide range of innovative performance training and academic studies — at undergraduate, graduate and professional levels — taught by the country’s top musicians, composers, educators and researchers.
-Program choices include: performance (conducting, early music, jazz, keyboard, opera, orchestral instruments and voice studies); composition; ethnomusicology; music education, theory; technology; musicology; and music and health.
+The Faculty of Music has established itself as an arts leader in Canada by combining a wide range of innovative performance training and academic studies — at the undergraduate, graduate and professional levels — taught by the country’s top musicians, composers, educators and researchers.
+Program choices include: Performance (conducting, early music, jazz, keyboard, opera, orchestral instruments and voice studies); composition; ethnomusicology; music education; theory; technology; musicology; and music and health.

 Second-Entry Programs (Professional)